ronielramos/travel-route/README.md

 ### Tests

-* Most focused on domain to guarantee the most important
+* focused on domain to guarantee the most important part of the application
 * .unit.spec to unit test and .integration.spec for integration tests

 ```text